algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecification.md

 This project is more of a maintenance project because we aren't starting from scratch.

-As a matter of fact, we were asked to optimize an existing code of the product given by CORIS Innovation but also to add more features such as the NFC.
+As a matter of fact, we were asked to optimize an existing code of the product given by CORIS Innovation but also to add more features such as the **NFC**[^2].

 All these improvements should be done within the deadlines set by the school and respecting the criteria of battery consumption which is really important but also the expected requirements given by the company.